 Making Your Bathroom Seem Bigger

 If you want to go that little bit further, you might even want to think about using the same colour tiles on your bathroom floor.
-This will further help to increase the overall effect of space and as long as you use a grout that’s the same or similar colour as the grout you used on your wall tiles, the resulting effect will me most pleasing.
+This will further help to increase the overall effect of space, and as long as you use a grout that’s the same or similar colour as the grout you used on your wall tiles, the effect will be most pleasing.